Canonical form of a deformed Poisson bracket spacetime: Introduction

 While these studies are of fundamental importance, one should also consider other types of modified gravity beyond simply adding terms to the action.
 These ideas, often being generated heuristically, are not necessarily covariant~\cite{Bojowald:2020unm} and can lack a connection to underlying theories.
 But at the same time can be highly effective at singularity resolution and incorporating other desirable features we believe a quantum theory of gravity could allow.

-Since the uncertainty principle is foundational to quantum mechanics, one might posit incorporating a modified version of the uncertainty principle~\cite{Kempf:1994su,Bosso:2023aht} into gravity as a method for capturing some quantum aspects of the theory.
-One approach is to modify the Poisson bracket in the canonical formalism of gravity to incorporate some general uncertainty principle (GUP) considered as an extension of quantum mechanics~\cite{Blanchette:2021vid,Rastgoo:2022mks,Bosso:2023fnb}.
+Since the uncertainty principle is foundational to quantum mechanics, one might posit incorporating a modified version of the uncertainty principle~\cite{Maggiore:1993rv,Kempf:1994su,Scardigli:1999jh, Bosso:2019ljf,Bosso:2023aht,Melchor:2023rqd,YupanquiCarpio:2024asq} into gravity as a method for capturing some quantum aspects of the theory.
+One approach is to modify the Poisson bracket in the canonical formalism of gravity to incorporate some general uncertainty principle (GUP) considered as an extension of quantum mechanics~\cite{Blanchette:2021vid,Bosso:2020ztk,Rastgoo:2022mks,Bosso:2023fnb}.

 We consider the approach taken in~\cite{Fragomeno:2024tlh,Gingrich:2024mgk}.
 After modifying the Poisson brackets between conjugate variables to represent a GUP in the black hole interior, solutions to the equations of motion of the triad are found.
 From these solutions, the interior metric is constructed.
 The interior metric is then analytically extended to the full spacetime by switching the timelike and radial spacelike coordinates.
 The singularity is resolved, and the correct classical and asymptotic limits are obtained.
-Since the Poisson brackets have been distorted, the theory is not canonical and is unlikely to be covariant.
+Since the Poisson brackets have been distorted, the theory is not canonical and is not covariant (see Appendix~\ref{sec:appA}).
 Here we remedy this situation.

-In connecting the GUP spacetime to the Hamiltonian canonical formalism of gravity, we consider the most general Hamiltonian constraint up to second order in the derivatives and quadratic in the first-order derivatives of the phase-space variables, such that it forms a closed hypersurface deformation algebra with the diffeomorphism constraint, and thus its dynamical flow covariantly defines a spherical symmetric four-dimensional geometry and hence metric on the manifold~\cite{Alonso-Bardaji:2023vtl,Bojowald:2023xat}.
+To connect the GUP spacetime to the Hamiltonian canonical formalism of gravity, we consider the most general Hamiltonian constraint up to second order in the derivatives and quadratic in the first-order derivatives of the phase-space variables.
+It must form a closed hypersurface deformation algebra with the diffeomorphism constraint, and thus lead to a dynamical flow covariantly defining a spherical symmetric four-dimensional geometry and hence metric on the manifold~\cite{Alonso-Bardaji:2023vtl,Bojowald:2023xat}.